gadler01/peripety-docs/docs/import/interface_cable_import.md

 ![Cable List](../img/import/cable_list.png)

-Add the cable type if it is required.
-For the cable type options reference the cable import page of Peripety.
+Make any corrections necessary to align the cable types provided by the client with the cable types in Peripety.
+For the cable type options, refer to the csv field options section of the cable import page of Peripety.

 ![Cable Type List](../img/import/cable_type_list.png)